webplatform/docs/tutorials/css-regions/index.md

 from one layout element to another, but does not specify how those elements are presented.
 For that, use whatever CSS technique is most
-appropriate: flexible boxes, multi-column layout, grid layout, floats, or absolute positioning.
+appropriate: flexible boxes, multi-column layout, grid layout, floats, or even absolute positioning.
 This guide shows you how to flow text, but does not discuss these various layout techniques.
 See [http://letmespellitoutforyou.com/samples/region_mq_sample.html this page] for the results, using one of the supporting browsers listed at the